Skip to main content

 Use this split for the first cut:

-• Review teams need source traceability before they rely on an answer.
+• Review teams need to see the source text behind an answer.

 Document analysis software criteria